 Since it’s based on simple, healthy ingredients, frozen Greek yogurt bark is a lot lower in sugar than other frozen treats, but still provides the same sweetness and creaminess!
 (It’s especially creamy if you use whole milk Greek yogurt…highly recommend).

 AND this version features two of my favorite summer ingredients, which makes for a beautiful yellow and blue color combo.
 I’m obsessed.

 Speaking from personal experience, Blueberry Sweet Corn Frozen Greek Yogurt Bark is a great snack after work, exercise, dinner, or lunch.
 You can make a batch in advance, store it in a container in the freezer, and grab a piece when you want for something sweet.

 First, line a baking sheet with wax or parchment paper.
 Next, remove the husk from an ear of sweet corn and use a serrated knife to slice off the kernels.

 Mix together 2 cups plain Greek yogurt with 2 tbsp honey, and 1/2 tsp vanilla extract.
 Spread on the lined baking sheet with a rubber spatula.
 Top with the sweet corn kernels and blueberries.

-You can use regular yogurt instead of Greek in this recipe.
 Feel free to switch up the fruit and experiment with strawberries, raspberries, blackberries, kiwi, mango, pineapple, or grapes.

 Finally, chocolate chips are not out of the question, friends.
 If you make any substitutions to this recipe, I’d love to hear about it in the comments!